Samsung Galaxy S21: Software

-The first three S21 phones were released with Android 11 (One UI 3.1), while the S21 FE had Android 12 (One UI 4.0) instead.
+The first three S21 phones were released with Android 11 (One UI 3.1), while the S21 FE was released with Android 12 (One UI 4).
 They all use Samsung Knox for enhanced device factory reset protection (FRP) security, and a separate version exist for enterprise use.
+All of the S21 phones are eligible for four Android OS updates and five years of security updates.